sheepman39/DAlTON/algorithm.md

 With the response being stored in response, we can use if/else statements to handle the input and complete the appropriate actions.

+### Unit.printAllInfo()
+Goal - print out all of the information of the unit

+Input - none

+Output - multiple lines of text describing the unit

+Steps - print out all of the relevant attributes in a nice way

 ---
 ### Site
 Goal - store multiple units as a member of the site and return the total number of cots/tents needed in the site